nuxt-hub/core/docs/content/docs/2.features/blob.md

 ### `createMultipartUpload()`

 ::note
-We suggest using [`handleMultipartUpload()`](#handlemultipartupload) method to handle the multipart upload request.
+We recommend using [`handleMultipartUpload()`](#handlemultipartupload) to handle the multipart upload requests.
 :br
 :br
-If you want to handle multipart uploads manually using this utility, keep in mind that you cannot use this utility for Vercel Blob due to payload size limit of Vercel functions.
+If you want to handle multipart uploads manually using this utility, keep in mind that you cannot use this utility with Vercel Blob due to payload size limits on Vercel functions.
 Consider using [Vercel Blob Client SDK](https://vercel.com/docs/vercel-blob/client-upload).
 ::

 Start a new multipart upload.